Rise of the Northstar: 2013–2016: Welcame

 At the beginning of 2013, bassist Lucas announced his departure, and replaced by Fabulous Fab.
+The band went on the Against All Tour in Europe while also doing a separate tour in China.
 At the end of 2013, the band recorded their first full-length album Welcame, and created their own independent label, Repression Records.
 The release of the album was set for September 29, 2014, but postponed to November 24 of the same year following the agreement between the band and Nuclear Blast label.
 Welcame is a reference to the manga Rookies, considered by the band as their way to say welcome to new fans.
 Rise of the Northstar chose Zeuss to mixed and mastered the album, while they did the recording themselves: guitars at home, drums and vocals at Sainte Marthe Studio in Paris.
+The album was met with positive reception, and debuted at number 192 on the Belgium charts.
+The band then played select shows in Europe and Japan.
+In early 2015 the band took part in the Rebellion tour alongside Madball, Strife and Backtrack.
+In May they supported Dir En Grey on their European tour.
+In 2016 Rise of the Northstar embarked on the underrated tour which took place in Europe.